EPA nominee Andrew Wheeler wasn't ready for the Senate's questions on climate change

 When senators grilled him on climate change, Wheeler attempted to walk a fine line to sound more reasonable than the president’s talk of a “hoax” but not go too far to suggest he would do much to crack down on rising greenhouse gas pollution.

-“On a 1 to 10 scale, how concerned are you about the impact of climate change?”
-Sen. Jeff Merkley (D-Or.) asked Wheeler, saying that 10 would be an issue that keeps him “up at night.”
+“On a one to 10 scale, how concerned are you about the impact of climate change?”
+Sen. Jeff Merkley (D-Ore.) asked Wheeler, saying that 10 would be an issue that keeps him “up at night.”

-“I stay awake at night worrying about a lot of things at the agency,” Wheeler said, before volunteer an “eight or nine.”
+“I stay awake at night worrying about a lot of things at the agency,” Wheeler said, before volunteering an “eight or nine.”

 Merkley didn’t hide his surprise.
 “Really?”